 In November 2021 the Council started trialling mobile CCTV to combat fly tipping.
 Our West Lancashire had included the proposal in our alternative Council budget in February and liaised closely with council officers following that.

-The Council is now planning to purchase an additional 6 camera sets after promising results from early trials.
+The Council is now planning to purchase an additional 6 camera sets after promising results from the early trials which saw flytipping incidents reduce by 43%.

 Our West Lancashire proposed a policy to reduce the number of councillors on West Lancashire Borough Council from its current number of 54.
 Swiftly, the West Lancashire Labour Party adopted OWL’s policy.
 Despite Labour press releases to the contrary, OWL Cllr Adrian Owens seconded the Labour motion.
 “It was quite an unusual feeling” the veteran Councillor said.